Bronx Opera House: Design

-At the time of its opening, the color scheme interior of the house was ivory, green and old gold.
+At the time of its opening, the color scheme of the house's interior was ivory, green and old gold.
 The decorations were in the Italian Renaissance style.
 The ornamental work on the ceiling and box fronts and columns was old gold.
 The ornamental plaster work had been treated with an ivory tint, stenciled to harmonized with the wall coverings which were of silk damask.
 The body of the silk damask wall decorations was of a light green pattern harmonizing in color.
 Draperies of the same character in heavy velvet, treated with gold, with ornate center wreath medallions, constituted the box decorations.

 Three mural paintings were adorning the auditorium ceiling.
 These represented the Temple of Love, Love Accused Before Jove, and Repose and Laughter.
 In the foyer and aisles were carpets of green, two shades darker than the wall coverings and draperies.

 A feature of the Bronx Opera House was the diffused lighting arrangements.
 The sunburst, or center ceiling light fixture, was five feet in diameter.
 The small lights of the auditorium were so arranged as to be concealed from the eye.
 The second balcony and main auditorium were equipped with the same indirect alba glass globes.

 Ventilation was achieved by a system of tubing built in the walls and foundations leading to and connecting on the roof with a high-power electric fan that drove the cold air down under the concrete floor of the auditorium, into which it was filtered by way of innumerable colanders installed under seats, making it possible to keep the temperature of the interior "healthful", no matter what conditions prevailed outside.